awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 + How long \(in seconds\) CloudFront waits for a response after forwarding a request to a custom origin
 + How long \(in seconds\) CloudFront waits after receiving a packet of a response from the origin and before receiving the next packet

 The default timeout is 30 seconds\.
 You can change the value to be from 4 to 60 seconds\.
-If you need a timeout value outside that range, [request a change to the limit](https://console.aws.amazon.com/support/home?region=us-east-1#/case/create?issueType=service-limit-increase&limitType=service-code-cloudfront-distributions)\.
+If you need a timeout value outside that range, [create a case in the AWS Support Center](https://console.aws.amazon.com/support/home?region=us-east-1#/case/create?issueType=service-limit-increase&limitType=service-code-cloudfront-distributions)\.

 **Tip**
 If you want to increase the timeout value because viewers are experiencing HTTP 504 status code errors, consider exploring other ways to eliminate those errors before changing the timeout value\.
 See the troubleshooting suggestions in [HTTP 504 Status Code \(Gateway Timeout\)](http-504-gateway-timeout.md)\.